 While she never considered herself a Surrealist, Kahlo befriended one of the primary figures in that artistic and literary movement, Andre Breton, in 1938.
 That same year, she had a major exhibition at a New York City gallery, selling half of the 25 paintings shown there.
 Kahlo also received two commissions, including one from famed magazine editor Clare Boothe Luce, as a result of the show.
 Kahlo was asked to paint a portrait of Luce and Kahlo's mutual friend, actress Dorothy Hale, who had committed suicide earlier that year by jumping from a high-rise building.
 The painting was intended as a gift for Hale's grieving mother.
 Rather than a traditional portrait, however, Kahlo painted the story of Hale's tragic leap.
 While the work, The Suicide of Dorothy Hale (1939), has been heralded by critics, its patron was horrified at the finished painting.

 In 1939, Kahlo went to live in Paris for a time.
-There she exhibited some of her paintings and developed friendships such artists as Marcel Duchamp and Picasso.
+There she exhibited some of her paintings and developed friendships such artists as Marc Chagall and Pablo Picasso.
 She divorced Rivera later that year.
 During this time, she painted one of her most famous works, The Two Fridas(1939).
 The paintings shows two versions of the artist sitting side by side, with both of their hearts exposed.
 One Frida is dressed nearly all in white and has a damaged heart and spots of blood on her clothing.
 The other wears bold colored clothing and has an intact heart.
-These figures are believed to represent “unloved” and “loved” versions of Kahlo.
+These figures are believed to represent unloved and loved versions of Kahlo.